e!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"> CISC 1115 Files

 The PrintWriter Class

-For technical reasons beyond the scope of this class (or at least for now), there is a second class — PrintWriter — that provides print and println that operate identically (as far as we are concerned to those of the PrintStream class.
+For technical reasons beyond the scope of this class (or at least for now), there is a second class — PrintWriter — that provides print and println methods that operate identically (as far as we are concerned) to those of the PrintStream class.
 And for equally obscure reasons, CodeLab exercises on files request the use of PrintWriter rather than PrintStream.

 Files used in Lecture 5